technicat/talkdimsum/README.md

 The restaurant's own website is preferred, but no Facebook (because, Facebook), and no food order sites pretending to be the main restaurant site.
 Yelp is here because it's ubiquitous (at least in the US, OpenRice is better in Asia), Travelocity is omitted because it hangs my link checker.

-I edit and format these files in Visual Studio Code, and run JSON and [link checks](https://datatracker.ietf.org/doc/html/rfc1738) with some [scripts](http://github.com/technicat/schematic) written in [Gauche].
+I edit and format these files in Visual Studio Code, and run JSON and [link checks](https://datatracker.ietf.org/doc/html/rfc1738) with some [scripts](http://github.com/technicat/schematic) written in [Gauche](https://practical-scheme.net/gauche/).

 Everything is MIT-licensed except for the regional map images from Wikipedia, licensed from Wikimedia under [TUBS, CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0).